Goat Cheese

 By the way, these properties of goat milk fat are not only important in making cheese; they are also an important factor in the health benefits of goat milk.
 You can read more about that in Goat Milk Fat and Corresponding Health Implications.

-Goat cheese slices Finally, cheeses produced from goat milk are a pure white in color, unless a coloring agent has been added.
+Finally, cheeses produced from goat milk are a pure white in color, unless a coloring agent has been added.
 Goat milk is whiter than other milk because it lacks carotene, a pre-cursor of vitamin A.

 The lack of carotene is due to the goat's ability to more efficiently utilize the carotene by converting it to vitamin A, compared to the cow.
 The cow's lesser ability to convert the carotene results in its appearance in the milk, giving the milk an off-white to cream color.

-Goat Cheeses
+Soft Cheeses

 Photo credit: